radioactiveAHM/DnsSafeguard/README.md

 # DnsSafeguard

 DnsSafeguard is a fast and secure DNS client written in Rust.
 It is designed to intercept DNS queries over a UDP socket and securely transmit them to a DNS server using DNS over HTTPS/TLS (DoH/DoT) protocols.
-Additionally, it employs TLS client hello fragmentation to bypass Great Firewall (GFW) censorship.
+Additionally, it employs TLS client hello fragmentation and UDP Noise to bypass Great Firewall (GFW) censorship.

 Special thanks to the developers of [Rustls](https://github.com/rustls/rustls) for providing an excellent TLS framework.